openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

  - Add python-memcache package to manifests for 'contrail-config' role and adjust the contrail-keystone configuration with memcached server IPs
  - Add checkbox to environment config
  - Make network provisioning conditional
+ - Add checkbox for DPDK on VF feature
+ - Add additional puppet class that will enable DPDK on VF feature on compute nodes
+ - Ensure idempotency of DPDK on VF feature in puppet code.

 * Testing